Subsea rock installation (SRI) vessel

-Braveness is a new subsea rock installation (SRI) vessel built at Sinopacific Shipbuilding's Ningbo yard in China for Netherlands-based Van Oord, as part of an order placed in September.
+Bravenes is a new subsea rock installation (SRI) vessel built at Sinopacific Shipbuilding’s Ningbo yard in China for Van Oord, Netherlands, as part of an order placed in September 2014.

-The E169 fall-pipe rock installation vessel will be used for SRI in water depths of more than 600m.
-The vessel was launched in December 2016 and will be delivered in 2017 for deployment in the offshore oil and gas industry.
+The E169 fall-pipe rock installation vessel is used for SRI in water depths of more than 600m.
+The vessel was launched in December 2016 and delivered in mid-2018 for deployment in the offshore oil and gas industry.

 Damen Shipyards Galati has launched Van Oord’s new DP2 cable-laying vessel, Nexus, which will be deployed to install electricity cables for offshore wind farms.

 Van Oord awarded the design and equipment contract to Ulstein for its new SRI vessel, which features Ulstien’s advanced X-bow design.

 Ulstein also supplied the main fall pipe deployment system and other ancillary systems.

 The overall length of the ship is 154.4m, moulded breadth is 28m, depth to the main deck is 13.3m, the maximum draft is 8m and the length between perpendiculars is 147.9m.
 The Van Oord vessel has a maximum deadweight of 14,000t, a loading capacity of 12,000t and is capable of dumping 60kg to 300kg of rock, with a dumping capacity of 1,000m.